CODINATA/supfile-architecture/README.md

 # supfile-architecture
-This a repo for our end of year project.
+This is a repo for our end of year project.